 How Do Students Apply for Work-Study?

-To apply for work-study, students must fill out the Free Application for Federal Student Aid (FAFSA®).
-As a student fills out the FAFSA, they’ll need to indicate that they would like to be considered for work-study.
-Selecting this option doesn’t automatically mean that the student will receive work-study as part of their financial aid package.
+To apply for work-study, you must fill out the Free Application for Federal Student Aid (FAFSA).
+As you fill out the FAFSA, you’ll need to indicate that you would like to be considered for work-study.
+Selecting this option, however, doesn’t automatically mean that you will receive work-study as part of your financial aid package.
+A student’s work-study allotment will depend on a few factors, including when they apply, their level of financial need, and the school’s funding level.

-If awarded work-study as part of a financial aid offer, students are not required to accept it.
-For many students, it makes sense to participate in the work-study program, especially if it means lessening the financial burden of attending school and taking out fewer student loans.
+If you receive work-study, your allocation will be included as a part of your financial aid award.
+You’re not obligated to accept it.
+For many students, however, it makes sense to participate in the work-study program, especially if it means lessening the financial burden of attending school and taking out fewer student loans.

 While an aid award may list a specific amount for work-study, that doesn’t mean the student will receive the entire amount, either.
 Students may still need to find a job that allows them to work enough hours to earn that much money.

 Since tuition bills are usually due at the beginning of the semester, work-study funds typically aren’t applied directly to tuition bills.
-Students can use their own discretion to decide what to use their work-study funds for—some may want to pay for things like living expenses, books, or transportation costs.
+Students can use their own discretion to decide what to use their work-study funds for — some may want to pay for things like living expenses, books, or transportation costs.

 Is Work-Study Income Taxed?